Monthly meeting October 11th, 2017 –

-Jennifer hold a Master’s degree in Entomology from the University of Maine and has almost 20 years of entomological experience.
-Before becoming the State Apiculturist, Jennifer was a research technician in the entomology department at the University of Maine in Orono.
-Some of the honeybee projects she has worked on over the years include a national colony collapse disorder study, honeybee colony health comparisons of top bar and Langstroth hives, integrated varroa mite control effectiveness, the role of honeybees as vectors of blueberry disease, sub-lethal effects on colonies to low level pesticide exposure, and health of migratory hives arriving in the State of Maine for blueberry pollination.
-Jennifer is passionate about honeybee health and helping beekeepers succeed.
-Aside from managing the honeybee inspection program and helping Maine beekeepers protect their hives, Jennifer also has several of her own hives that she maintains on her farm in Arglye Township, Maine.
+Jennifer Lund is the Maine State Apiarist and Bee Inspector.
+She has a Master’s degree in Entomology from the University of Maine and almost 20 years of entomological experience.
+Before becoming the State Apiarist, she was a research technician in the entomology department at UMaine Orono.
+Her work over the years includes: a national colony collapse disorder study; honey bee colony health comparisons of top bar and Langstroth hives; integrated Varroa mite control effectiveness; the role of honey bees as vectors of blueberry disease; sub-lethal effects on colonies to low-level pesticide exposure; and health of migratory hives arriving in Maine for blueberry pollination.
+Lund is passionate about honey bee health and helping beekeepers succeed.
+Aside from managing the honey bee inspection program and helping Maine beekeepers protect their hives, she manages several of her own colonies at her farm in Argyle Township.

 September 23rd, 2017 – Saturday Morning Bee Breakfast Join us for breakfast and bee talk on the fourth Saturday of every month, 8:00 am in the private meeting room of the Fairgrounds Cafe in the Topsham Fair Mall (next to Jo-Ann Fabric).
 It’s a great opportunity to share your experiences, find out what’s going on with other beekeepers’ hives, get advice about your own colonies, or learn more about beekeeping if you haven’t started out yet.